Loans and Grants

 Based on where in the UK you are from, you can apply for finance from the Student Loans Company (SLC) though the following agencies:

-- English residents: Student Finance England
+- Residents in England: Student Finance England

-- Welsh residents: Student Finance Wales
+- Residents in Wales: Student Finance Wales

-- Northern Irish residents: Student Finance NI
+- Residents in Northern Ireland: Student Finance NI

 The UK Council for Student Affairs (UKCISA) provides comprehensive information about the criteria for eligibility for a Tuition Fee Loan for both home and EU students for all areas of the UK.
 For English residents, we suggest you read the section ‘England: fee status’ on UKCISA.